danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
+Hey!
 Welcome to my personal site.
 I am a Research Associate (Academic) in the [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)]({{< ref "https://arieal.mcmaster.ca">}}) at McMaster University in Ontario, Canada.

 My research investigates the language development of English language learners who are enrolled in an [academic bridging program]({{< ref "https://meld.humanities.mcmaster.ca" >}}).
 You can find my latest published work [below.]({{< ref "https://www.danschmidtke.com/#publications" >}})